capsuleismail/Udacity-Data-Scientist/Project1# stock exchange data/README.md

 - plotpy
 - seaborn

+My installations used in this project is Anaconda distribution of Python and Jupyter notebook.

 ## Project Motivation
 I found this dataset on Kaggle and I analyzed the stock exchange data to have a better understanding on the variations over the time.
 In this dataset I'll go through these questions:  <br />